 - 1. Binomial coefficients and binomial formula.
 Sum of geometric progression.
 Polynomials-order of a zero and factorization. - 2.
 Inequalities and operations with inequalities.
 Monotone functions, monotone sequences. - 3.
 Boundedness.
 Finding an upper and a lower bound for a given sequence or for a rational function on an interval.
 Other types of elementary estimates. - 4.
-Definition of the limit.
+Definition of the limit of a sequence.
 Limit rules.
 Standard examples of the limit. - 5.
 Subsequences.
-Connection between the limit of a function and convergent sequences (without proof). - 6.
-Definition of continuity.
-Properties of continuous functions (without proof).
+The Bolzano-Weierstrass Theorem. - 6.
+The Cauchy Criterion